flybywiresim/docs/docs/beginner-guide/landing.md

     ![Established on ILS localizer](../assets/beginner-guide/landing/PFD_ND_established.png "Established on ILS localizer")

 Tower ATC will the give us clearance for ILS approach for the target runway.
-This is the actual clearance that we are allowed to also descent along the ILS glideslope.
+This clears us to descend on the ILS glideslope.

 **Do not descent without explicit clearance from ATC.**